top of page

 When to See a Vet Immediately

-Seek urgent veterinary care if your cat:
+Seek urgent veterinary care if your cat experiences any of the following:

 • Cannot keep food or water down

-• Has severe lethargy
+• Exhibits severe lethargy

 • Shows blood in vomit or stool

-• Has sudden weight loss
+• Experiences sudden weight loss

 • Cries or strains in the litter box